pierre-rouleau/trying-erlang/exercises/e1/exercise-1.rst

 Again, here, a mismatch in the protocol between a client and a server was the cause of the error.
-An error easily missed, since we just leave the server running and unless we check that the server has sopped properly we'd never notice.
+An error easily missed, since we just leave the server running and unless we check that the server has stopped properly we'd never notice.

 ..